hgwood/blox86/README.md

 ## Why?

 My co-workers organized a contest where the goal was to write a text-based block-breaking game (under a deadline).
-Any tech could be used, so I ceased the opportunity to learn new stuff.
+Any tech could be used, so I seized the opportunity to learn new stuff.
 The initial challenge I imposed to myself was: let's make this with as little dependencies as possible.
 Can I write a program that doesn't even need an OS?